Cario/BDOS/README.md

-# This is my README
+# BDOS
+This is a simple DOS operating system, which will be extended into a full OS in the future.